luci/luci-go/auth_service/README.md

 and let the new service know the location of Auth Service.
 How this looks depends on where the new service is running and what client library it uses.

-Python GAE services should use [components.auth] library.
-Once the service is deployed, perform this one-time setup:
-  * If you are member of `administrators` group, open `https://<auth-service>.appspot.com/auth/services` in a browser, put app ID of the new service in `Add service` section and click `Generate linking URL`.
-  * If you are not a member of `administrators` group, ask an administrator to do it on your behalf and share the resulting link with you.
-  * If you are GAE admin of the new service, follow the link, it will ask for confirmation.
-Confirm.
-If it succeeds, you are done.
-  * If you are not a GAE admin, ask the admin to visit the link.
-  * During this process the new service receives an initial snapshot of AuthDB and registers a web hook to be called when AuthDB changes.
+#### Go GAE services

-Go GAE services should use [go.chromium.org/luci/server/auth] and hooking them to an Auth Service looks different:
+Go GAE services should use [go.chromium.org/luci/server]:
-  * Make sure Google Cloud Pub/Sub API is enabled in the cloud project that contains the new service.
+  1. Make sure Google Cloud Pub/Sub API is enabled in the cloud project that contains the new service.
-  * Add GAE service account (`<appid>@appspot.gserviceaccount.com`) of the new service to `auth-trusted-services` group (or ask an administrator to do it for you).
+  1. Add GAE service account (`<appid>@appspot.gserviceaccount.com`) of the new service to `auth-trusted-services` group by filing a [go/peepsec-bug](https://goto.google.com/peepsec-bug).
-  * As a GAE admin, open `https://<appid>.appspot.com/admin/portal/auth_service` and put `https://<auth-service>.appspot.com` into `Auth Service URL` field.
-  * Click `Save Settings`.
-If it succeeds, you are done.
+  1. In the GAE service's config file (`app.yaml` for the `default` service, `<service-name>.yaml` for additional services), pass the `-auth-service-host` flag in the app's entrypoint.
+      * e.g. LUCI Analysis's [app.yaml](../analysis/frontend/app.yaml).

+How does it work?
+  * The `-auth-service-host` flag is used to derive a Google Storage (GCS) path to look for an AuthDB snapshot.
+  * The GCS storage path can also be provided directly by using the `-auth-db-dump` flag.
+  * When the server starts, it will attempt to fetch the AuthDB from the configured GCS storage path.
+    * If there are permission errors, the server will send a request to Auth Service asking authorization to:
+      * subscribe to PubSub notifications for the latest AuthDB revision; and
+      * read the AuthDB dump in GCS.
+    * After Auth Service grants the requested authorizations, the server will:
+      1. subscribe to the AuthDB PubSub topic (topic name `auth-db-changed`);
+      1. try once more to fetch the AuthDB from the GCS dump.
+    * This normally happens only on the first run.
-  * During this process the new service receives an initial snapshot of AuthDB, creates a new PubSub subscription, asks Auth Service to grant it access to the AuthDB notification PubSub topic and subscribes to this topic, so it knows when to refetch AuthDB from `/.../authdb/revisions/...` endpoint.
+  * By subscribing to the AuthDB revision PubSub topic in the initial run, the new service will know when to refetch the AuthDB from GCS.

+#### Go GKE/GCE services

-Go GKE/GCE services should use [go.chromium.org/luci/server].
-There's no notion of "GAE admin" for them, and no dynamic settings.
-Instead the configuration is done through command line flags:
+Go GKE/GCE services should use [go.chromium.org/luci/server]:
-  * Add the service account of the new service to `auth-trusted-services` group (or ask an administrator to do it for you).
+  1. Add the service account of the new service to `auth-trusted-services` group group by filing a [go/peepsec-bug](https://goto.google.com/peepsec-bug).
-  * Pass `-auth-service-host <auth-service>.appspot.com` flag when launching the server binary.
+  1. Pass `-auth-service-host <auth-service>.appspot.com` flag when launching the server binary.
-  * If it starts and responds to `/healthz` checks, you are done.
+  1. If it starts and responds to `/healthz` checks, you are done.

+How does it work?
-  * Beneath the surface `-auth-service-host` is used to derive a Google Storage path to look for AuthDB snapshots (it can also be provided directly via `-auth-db-dump`).
-When server starts it tries to fetch AuthDB from there.
+  * The `-auth-service-host` flag is used to derive a Google Storage (GCS) path to look for an AuthDB snapshot.
+  * The GCS storage path can also be provided directly by using the `-auth-db-dump` flag.
+  * When the server starts, it will attempt to fetch the AuthDB from the configured GCS storage path.
+    * If there are permission errors, the server will send a request to Auth Service asking authorization to:
+      * read the AuthDB dump in GCS.
+    * After Auth Service grants the requested authorization, the server will:
+      * try once more to fetch the AuthDB from the GCS dump.
-    On permission errors it asks Auth Service to grant it access to the AuthDB dump and tries again.
-This normally happens only on the first run.
-On subsequent runs, the new service doesn't send any RPCs to Auth Service **at all** and just periodically polls Google Storage bucket.
-Note that AuthDB is cached only in memory, but this is fine since we assume it is always possible to fetch it from Google Storage (i.e. Google Storage becomes a hard dependency, which has very high availability).
+    * This normally happens only on the first run.
+  * On subsequent runs, the new service doesn't send any RPCs to Auth Service **at all** and just periodically polls Google Storage bucket.
+  * Note that AuthDB is cached only in memory, but this is fine since we assume it is always possible to fetch it from Google Storage
+    * i.e. Google Storage becomes a hard dependency, which has very high availability.

 ## External dependencies